Building Neural Networks from Scratch

 Automatically backward pass

-To make this automatically, we probably notted that we need to start from the last node and go in a reverse order, this is necessery because for calc the gradient of and node, we need the local gradient of the variable, and the gradient of the father, the unique exception is the last node, because its gradient always will be 1.
-The way will we implement this, its just make a node do the calc of his childs gradients, lets see the mul function:
+To do this automatically, you probably noticed that we need to start from the last node and work backwards (from the last to the first).
+The reverse order is necessary because for calculate the gradient of any node, we need the local gradient of the variable, and the gradient of the father, the unique exception is the last node, because its gradient always will be 1. he way we will implement this is by making each node responsible for calculating and passing the gradients down to its children.
+Let’s see how this works for the multiplication (mul) function::

 class Value: